lm22433/sep-resources/Flutter.md

     await tester.pump();

     expect(find.text('1'), findsOneWidget);
  });
 }
 ```

-In order to run these tests in CI, we can use the same workflow definition from above.
+To run these tests in CI, we can use the same workflow definition from above.

 ### Flutter Web Applications